bear7066/HCI_Leap/README.md

 ## Issues

-1. The websocket problem, which is a issue that the leap_js company is still developing.
+1. The websocket problem, which is an issue that the leap_js company is still developing.

 ![c](windows_websocket/尚未解決.png)